 Best Dental Assistant Schools in Illinois

 If you want a career in healthcare without spending years in college, becoming a dental assistant in Illinois is a solid option.
-Training can take less than a year, jobs are available across the state, and the work is hands-on.
+Training can take about a year, jobs are available across the state, and the work is hands-on.

-Here's what you need to know to choose the right dental assistant school and start working in the field.
+Here’s what you need to know to choose the right dental assistant school and apply for roles upon completion.

 Understanding the Role